 - Learn about the hero archetype and the hero's journey narrative in literature.

-- Write essays and argumentative texts.
+- Write narrative, explanatory, argumentative, and other texts.

 - Research an issue in current events and create a multimedia presentation about it.

 - Read scenes from Shakespeare's A Midsummer Night's Dream, watch these scenes in films, and analyze how the adaptation differs from the source.

 Theme: Coming of Age

 Grade 9 students: